AbieFund/abie-archive/README.md

 ## Welcome to Abie

 Abie Fund is a DAO that includes a voting system based on "liquid democracy".
 The community vote triggers a transaction to the beneficiary.
-We vote when someone a proposal is submitted or when someone asks for membership (Sybil-proof).
+We vote when a proposal is submitted or when someone asks for membership (Sybil-proof).

 ## Use cases